Shameless Sex x Shame-Free Pleasure

 flossy: How did it all begin between you two?

 Amy: I’m a certified sex education and sex and relationship coach.
 When I was 18, I took my first human sexuality class and discovered this is what I want to do – I had a lot of questions about my own body and sexuality and was like ‘what’s going on here!?’
 Years later when I opened a sex shop with my mom, I realised my passion really is to help people decrease shame around sexuality and to learn how to work with shame as a teacher.
-I want to give people the tools to make the roles for who they are as a sexual being – what really inspires me is the listener feedback that we’re not only giving people pleasure but we are helping them really tap into their true selves.
+I want to give people the tools to make the roles for who they are as sexual beings – what really inspires me is the listener feedback that we’re not only giving people pleasure but we are helping them really tap into their true selves.

 April: First off – Amy is my spirit animal – she’s the person that cracked the code for me to join the realm of pleasure.
 I studied science and grew up with zero sex education in Wisconsin where sex was never something I discussed.
 I met Amy after I had just graduated from studying law.
-We were working in a restaurant together and she was talking about opening a sex shop which I thought was really bold but I loved Amy’s vision for it as a space the feels like you are walking into a spa or buying cosmetics not buying a dildo.
+We were working in a restaurant together and she was talking about opening a sex shop which I thought was really bold but I loved Amy’s vision for it as a space that feels like you are walking into a spa or buying cosmetics not buying a dildo.
 Amy asked if I wanted to work there and I was like “I don’t even own a vibrator” after which, she gave me my first vibrator.
 Amy brought this education-like feel to the store – I couldn’t believe that I hadn’t opened myself up to this world and I found that I really loved talking to people about pleasure and sex.
 Not long after I was hired as the Director of Sales of a manufacturer in Germany and now I'm the VP of an international sex toy company.

 It became both Amy & I’s mission to help people talk about sex, masturbation, and sexuality without it being shrouded in a veil of taboo – we wanted to make people feel like they were at Sephora talking about brow shadow when really, they were discussing clitoral stimulation.